-In Québec, claims under a mortgage (loan secured by immovable hypothec) constitute personal (movable) property and perfection is obtained in the same manner as for other receivables: that is, by registration at the personal property security register (and not the land registry office) in the case of the universality of claims, or else by providing evidence of the assignment to the obligor.
+In Québec, claims under a mortgage (a loan secured by an immovable hypothec) constitute personal (movable) property and perfection is obtained in the same manner as for other receivables: that is, by registration at the personal property security register (and not the land registry office) in the case of the universality of claims, or else by providing evidence of the assignment to the obligor.
+The assignment of the mortgage (hypothec) resulting from the assignment of the claims should be registered at the land registry office, however, failure to comply with said requirement would not render the sale ineffective against a trustee in bankruptcy of seller.
 There are no statutory provisions providing that an assignment of consumer loans be treated differently than other loans.

 4.4 Obligor Notification or Consent.
 Must the seller or the purchaser notify obligors of the sale of receivables in order for the sale to be effective against the obligors and/or creditors of the seller?
 Must the seller or the purchaser obtain the obligors' consent to the sale of receivables in order for the sale to be an effective sale against the obligors?
 Does the answer to this question vary if (a) the receivables contract does not prohibit assignment but does not expressly permit assignment; or (b) the receivables contract expressly prohibits assignment?
-Are there any limitations regarding the purchaser notifying the obligor of the sale of receivables even after the insolvency of the seller or the obligor?
+Whether or not notice is required to perfect a sale, are there any benefits to giving notice - such as cutting off obligor set-off rights and other obligor

 In order for an assignment of a receivable to be effective against the obligor, the obligor must receive notice of the assignment.
-Until the obligor receives notice, it may discharge its obligations by making payment to the seller and also retains the benefit of all defences that may be asserted against the seller.
+Until the obligor receives notice, it may discharge its obligations by making payment to the seller and also retain the benefit of all defences that may be asserted against the seller.
+Therefore, even where there is no need to notify obligors in order for the assignment to be effective, the benefit of providing notification is to cut off the benefit of defences that could arise in the future.